SAP-samples/teched2023-DA161/exercises/getStarted/README.md

 - Create a copy of the starting dashboards to your local file repository

 ⚠️**Disclaimer**
 When completing exercises, some data values or sceenshots may not match what you see on your sceen.
-It is because the current exercise is based on a feature that is currently in BETA.
+It is because the current exercise snapshot and data would have changed a bit while you are performing the excercise.

 ----------------------------------------------------------------------------------------------------------------------------------------